MohamedTantawey/Hospital_Management/README.md

-# 🏥 Mini Hospital Appointment System
+# 🏥 Hospital Management System

 A complete web-based hospital management system with **role-based authentication** for doctors, patients, and administrators.
 Built with HTML, CSS, and JavaScript - no backend server required!